Ultra Hits

 Ultra.
 Hits is a mixed dance music compilation album mixed by David Waxman from Ultra Records.
 The album contains a collection of the most popular songs of the previous year.
 A sequel was released in 2014, which also contains a remix of Beware Of The Boys (Mundian To Bach Ke).
-However, the physical copy of the Hits 2 CD is extremely hard to find and the album can only be found on streaming services in the US.
+However it is only available on streaming services in the US and initially was on digital storefronts like iTunes.